Mortgage Distress March 21, 2026 · Updated May 25, 2026

 Power of sale and foreclosure are different enforcement paths, and province matters.
 But the main strategic point is the same across Canada: once the file is in default, delay gets expensive and the lender gains control.

-Get help now
+Get free quotes now

 If you still have time, use it to repair the budget, cure the default, or protect the equity before the process hardens around you.